 A profession in the film industry that inspires me is the role of the producer.
 The main aspirations of my creative career are to become or be involved with this role.
 I like how the producer role is a logistic and systematic approach to the production of the film.
 The producer role helps accents my strong work ethic in creating a dynamic film crew and making everything like clockwork.

-I’ve helped create promotional videos for student-led clubs, created posters around the campus, ran my extracurricular club called the Performing Arts club, produced and managed an event at the end of trimester parties and provided support to new students on orientation - just to name a few.
-Through these type of activities, I love interacting with the SAE campus culture as I get to meet new friends and discuss some potential projects in the mix!
+I’ve helped create promotional videos for student-led clubs, created posters around the campus, ran my extracurricular club called the Performing Arts club, produced and managed an event at the end of trimester parties, and provided support to new students on orientation – just to name a few.
+Through these types of activities, I love interacting with the SAE campus culture as I get to meet new friends and discuss some potential projects in the mix!

-What do you enjoy most about your discipline?
+What do you enjoy most about Film?

 What is your favourite software you use?